NordicSemiconductor/Android-DFU-Library/documentation/README.md

 Please, see [How to create init packet](https://github.com/NordicSemiconductor/nRF-Master-Control-Panel/tree/master/init%20packet%20handling "Init packet handling") document for more information about the init packet.

-The service will send local broadcast events using **LocalBroadcaseManager**.
+The service will send local broadcast events using **LocalBroadcastManager**.

 ```java